Documents/Getting Started/

 Things you should know before starting a scan

-To avoid the above problems or any other issues, you should use SmartScanner and other automated testing tools in testing or pre-production environments where data or system stability is not a concern.
+To mitigate these risks, it’s advisable to use SmartScanner and similar tools in controlled environments such as testing or pre-production environments, where potential data loss or system instability is not a critical concern.

 Need more information?
 Please ask your questions.